 Tenant Satisfaction Measures

-The Regulator of Social Housing has created Tenant Satisfaction Measures (TSMs) to help track how well social landlords like Stoke-on-Trent City Council are doing in important areas.
+The Regulator of Social Housing created Tenant Satisfaction Measures (TSMs) to help track how well social landlords like Stoke-on-Trent City Council are doing in important areas.
 These measures let our tenants see how we’re performing and will enable you to hold us accountable for our performance.
-The full data will be released by the Regulator in Summer 2024, which means that it will be possible to compare our performance with that of other local authorities across the country for the period 1 April 2023 to 31 March 2024.
+The Regulator publishes the data they receive from social landlords each year, which means that it is possible to compare our performance with others from across the country.

 The TSMs look at various areas, including repairs, safety, fairness and respect, handling complaints, listening to tenant feedback, dealing with anti-social behaviour, and how we contribute to the neighbourhood.